dgorgan/rock-rms-ux-redesign/README.md

 ### `<Tabs />` & Naming Inconsistencies

-The Figma mockup labeled the element simply as “Tabs” and placed it beside PanelHeader, with no clear indication of ownership (e.g., it wasn’t labeled PanelTabs).
-I initially inlined it, then extracted it as primitives with Panel managing tab state.
-Eventually, I refactored it into a compound pattern (Tabs, TabList, TabTrigger, etc.) and moved it to `/components/patterns/`, because it felt more like a reusable layout behavior than a UI primitive.
+The mockup labeled this element simply as “Tabs” and placed it beside `PanelHeader`, with no clear ownership (e.g., no `PanelTabs`).
+I initially tried primitives, then explored a compound pattern (`Tabs`, `TabList`, `TabTrigger`, `TabContent`) — but that structure assumed Tabs owned both layout and state.

-While the instruction was to follow the component system closely, some areas of the mockup left room for interpretation.
-In this case, naming and placement suggested one thing, while the interaction model pointed toward another.
-I aimed to respect the spirit of the system while making thoughtful architectural calls where the design was open to interpretation.

-In a real-world scenario, I would collaborate closely with the design team (as I have on past projects) to align early, clarify ownership patterns, and ensure every component decision reflects both product intent and design direction.
+This caused a mismatch with the visual hierarchy: the tab content ended up nested inside `Tabs`, rather than rendered alongside as a sibling to `PanelHeader` and `PanelFooter`, as shown in the Figma.

+So I reverted to an uncontrolled pattern: `Tabs` manages internal state via context, while `Panel` controls the layout and content rendering.
+This preserved fidelity to the visual structure while still enabling reuse and composition.

+Since the mockup's naming and placement were a bit ambiguous, I leaned on visual grouping and architectural consistency over strict pattern purity (something I’d refine in collaboration with design in a real-world scenario).

 ### Icon System